arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 Sequence is an interface for enumerable containers.

-Sequence containers can be created - thus the constructor monadic operation.
+You might have used `Sequence<T>` before, but what you probably didn't know is that it's a container type that fills the requirements of a Monad: sequences can be constructed, and they can be flatMapped.

-The flatMap operation is defined by the standard library, here is its signature:
+Here's the signature of `flatMap` as defined in the [Kotlin standard library](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/flat-map.html):

 ```kotlin
 fun <T, R> Sequence<T>.flatMap(